API Schema Troubleshooting

 A problem may arise when the structure of a broken-down URL is incorrect, or the required (expected) fields are missing.
 Please refer to the Postman documentation for more information.

-Here is an example of incomplete URL:
+Here is an example of an incomplete URL:

 "url": {